Ren0k/Project-Atmospheric-Drag/README.md

 Body lift also uses the **liftMultiplier**.
 You now understand why in the image above the fuselage parts do not have light blue arrows attached.

-## Special Parts
+## Other Parts

-I am going to put a few other categories of parts under this section.
+I am going to the last 2 sets of parts under this section.
 These are the remaining special cases, I'm going to cover them quickly:
 - Airbrakes
 - Capsule/Heatshield